phwl/elec3608-lab/labs/lab1-alu/README.md

 ```

 ### Lab Questions
-To complete the lab, you need to update and submit ```alu/alu.sv```.
+To complete the lab, you need to update and submit ```alu/alu.sv```
+on Canvas.
-A single machine test will be executed (after the deadline) to
+A single machine test will be executed to
-compute your mark for this lab, with specific tests included to
+compute your mark for this lab, with checks for the
-check the questions below.
+individual questions below.

 While a small test bench is included you will
 need to add your own to ensure good coverage.
 The machine test will